 Things to Know:

-- If you are going to be off work for five (5) days or longer, a formal approved leave of absence should be initiated even if you have accrued enough sick and vacation time and plan to use it.
+- If you are going to be off work for five (5) days or longer, a formal approved FML should be initiated even if you have accrued enough sick and vacation time and plan to use it.

-- When you plan to use Sick Leave for your own serious health condition or a family member’s serious health condition, you should consult with an IDAM Analyst regarding FMLA protections for your leave of absence.
+- When you plan to use sick leave for your own serious health condition or a family member’s serious health condition, you should consult with an IDAM Analyst regarding FML protections for your FML.

 - You should notify your supervisor of any absences related to serious health conditions, but you should not disclose personal medical information to your supervisor.
 All medical documentation should be sent to IDAM for coordination.

-- Leave requests should be initiated at least 30 days in advance, or as soon as possible.
+- FML requests should be initiated at least 30 days in advance or as soon as possible.

 - Medical certification forms or other required documents must be completed and submitted to IDAM within the established deadlines.

-- All employees who have been off work for five (5) or more consecutive days must report to Health Services (Building 26) with a medical release before returning to work.
+- All employees who have been off work for five (5) consecutive days for any illness or injury must report to Health Services before returning to work.
+Please call to schedule an in-person or virtual appointment.
+If employees have a medical release from their personal care provider, they should provide it to Health Services.

-- Any non-medical leaves of absence must be handled via your Human Resources Division Partner(s).
+- Any non-medical leaves of absence must be handled via your Human Resources Division Partner.

 Family and Medical Leave Act (FMLA)